osalvador/ReplicaDB/docs/docs/docs.md

 **Why this matters:**

 SQL Server's bulk copy API requires XML data to be properly formatted with an XML declaration.
 ReplicaDB automatically adds the declaration (`<?xml version="1.0" encoding="UTF-8"?>`) when missing.
-However, SQL Server 2019's bulk copy parser has limitations when processing multiple XML rows in a single batch.
+However, **SQL Server 2019's bulk copy parser has limitations** when processing multiple XML rows in a single batch.

+**Important:** This limitation is **specific to SQL Server 2019** (tested with CU29).
+It has **not been observed in Azure SQL Database/Azure SQL Edge**, which handle XML bulk copy operations with larger batch sizes without issues.

 **Performance Characteristics:**
-- **Batch size 1**: Maximum reliability (recommended for SQLServer→SQLServer)
+- **Batch size 1**: Maximum reliability (recommended for SQLServer 2019→SQLServer 2019)
-- **Batch size 2**: Good reliability (recommended for PostgreSQL/Oracle→SQLServer)
+- **Batch size 2**: Good reliability (recommended for PostgreSQL/Oracle→SQLServer 2019)
-- **Batch size > 2**: May experience intermittent parsing failures
+- **Batch size > 2**: May experience intermittent parsing failures on SQL Server 2019
-- **Default (fetch.size=100)**: Not recommended for tables with XML columns
+- **Default (fetch.size=100)**: Not recommended for XML columns with SQL Server 2019 sink

 **Example Configuration for XML Replication:**